-Navidi and Davies in line for Wales starts
+Wales make four changes to face France

-Six Nations 2022: Josh Navidi and Seb Davies in line for Wales starts against France
+Six Nations 2022: Wales make four changes to face France

 Last updated on .From the section Welsh Rugby